openfisca/openfisca-doc/source/simulate/run-simulation.md

     simulation.set_input('salary', period, numpy.array(data.person_salary))
     ```

-I is now possible to calculate the [income_tax](https://legislation.demo.openfisca.org/income_tax) variable for each person of the `data.csv` file for the same period:
+It is now possible to calculate the [income_tax](https://legislation.demo.openfisca.org/income_tax) variable for each person described in the `data.csv` file for the same period:

 ```py
 income_tax = simulation.calculate('income_tax', period)